-- Banks: Allow money transfer between two accounts - □ Currency: Printed and controlled by the government - Stocks: Need brokers and clearing house (NY stock exchange, Bombay Stock Exchange, ...) - □ Credit Card companies - ☐ In all cases: - 1.
+- Banks: Allow money transfer between two accounts - □ Currency: Printed and controlled by the government - Stocks: Need brokers and clearing house (NY Stock Exchange, Bombay Stock Exchange, etc.) - □ Credit Card companies - ☐ In all cases: - 1.
 There is a central third party to be trusted - 2.
-Central party maintains a large database of information ⇒ Attracts Hackers - 3.
-Central party may be hacked ⇒ affects millions - 4.
-Central party is a single point of failure.
-Can malfunction or be bribed.
+The central party maintains an extensive database of information - ⇒ Attracts Hackers - 3.
+The central party may be hacked ⇒ affects millions - 4.
+The central party is a single point of failure.
+It can malfunction or be bribed.